While our website displays a large range of dining

 Below is a general guide on how many people you can seat at various size

 tables.
-The particular style of table can have a slight bearing on this for
+The design of the table can have some bearing on this, for example

-example a pedestal style table generally does not have any legs around the
+a centrally supported table does not have any legs around the perimeter of

-how many people can sit at a dining table and how many chairs can be tucked
+people can sit at a dining table and how many chairs can be tucked in when

 not in use.